-This feature allows the user to set the number of CPU cores to enable.
+This feature allows the user to determine the number of CPU cores to enable.
 Enter "0" to enable all cores.
-There are 14 cores available in the system.
-The default setting is 0.
+The default setting is 0, which enables all CPU cores in the system.

-Execute-Disable Bit (Available if supported by the OS & the CPU)
+Execute Disable Bit (Available if supported by the OS & the CPU)

 Select Enable for Execute Disable Bit Technology support, which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor to damage the system during an attack.
-This feature is used in conjunction with the items: "Clear MCA," "VMX," "Enable SMX," and "Lock Chipset" for Virtualization media support.
 The options are Enable and Disable.
-(Refer to Intel and Microsoft websites for more information.)
+(Refer to Intel's and Microsoft's websites for more information.)